netlify/build/packages/config/docs/file_paths.md

 - The current directory
 - Any parent directory to the current directory

-If the `netlify.toml` specifies a `base` directory, the configuration file is searched a second time but using that `base` directory instead (\*).
+If the `netlify.toml` specifies a `base` directory, the configuration file is searched for a second time using the `base` directory instead (\*).

 ## Absolute paths